dannyphillips/little-explorers/src/pages/index.md

     title: The Little Explorers
     section_id: hero
     content: >-
-      We're a family of 5, with three kids under three, who are traveling the US fulltime in a 18ft travel trailer.
+      We're a family of five, with three kids under 3, who are traveling the US fulltime in a 18ft travel trailer.
 Join us on our adventures as we explore the world around us!
     actions: